 Brown v.
 Board of Education held the promise of creating an integrated school system with equal education for all, but there was an unspoken consequence to this historic decision: Tens of thousands of Black teachers in the South were fired, leaving a gap that reverberated through generations of students to come.
 Hosted by educator and nonprofit leader Aimée Eubanks Davis, this five-part series spans the decades to provide an important look at the impact a Black educator can have on a Black student’s life, and how we all can help support and strengthen the roots that help our children achieve.

+After 1954 is brought to you by the Walton Family Foundation.
 Guided by the belief that people closest to challenges have insight into the best solutions, the Walton Family Foundation works in three areas: improving K-12 education, protecting rivers and oceans and the communities they support, and investing in its home region of Northwest Arkansas and the Arkansas-Mississippi Delta.
-To learn more about how the Walton Family Foundation is creating access to opportunity, click on the link above.
+To learn more about how the Walton Family Foundation is creating access to opportunity, click the link above.